 During the annual Festival of Lights in Wickford, head to Updike Park for the town tree lighting, see a live Nativity, go on a hayride with Santa, and join the Elf Parade to the Town Dock to greet Santa.
 Then, experience Christmas time at Smith’s Castle.
 Inside this beautiful castle, the rooms are adorned with decorations of fresh greens, and visitors can enjoy complimentary hot cider and cookies and live music.
 Take photos with Father Christmas, dress up in period attire, and check out the vendors, ornaments, and gift shop.

 Celebrate Christmas in the little town of Bethlehem.
 Every December, thousands flock to Bethlehem to mark their Christmas mail with the Bethlehem postmark and annual cachet, many of which have been designed by children or local artists throughout the years.
 Join the festivities at the annual Christmas festival with the tree lighting ceremony on the village green, photos with Santa, bell-ringing concerts, hayrides, and holiday music.
 Hop aboard the Christmas Town train to ride along Main Street, or head to the Bellamy-Ferriday House, a beautiful 18th century estate known for its formal, festively decorated garden.
-On Saturday, December 3, join the “Santa Made Me Do It!” races, including a 5K run, a two-mile walk, and a Kid’s Fun Run.
-During the festival, make sure to pick up the 2016 Christmas Town pewter ornament.
+Join the “Santa Made Me Do It!” races, including a 5K run, a two-mile walk, and a Kid’s Fun Run.

 Made famous by Norman Rockwell’s painting of the village during the holidays, the town of Stockbridge becomes a magical wonderland for the holidays during its annual Main Street at Christmas celebration.
 With a number of fun activities, including holiday readings, caroling, a Christmas concert, and over 50 antique cars along Main Street, this festival celebrates Rockwell’s popular depiction of the quintessential small New England town.
 During your visit, listen to a children’s holiday story time and join a happy crowd with your candle or flashlight for the Caroling Luminaria Walk down Main Street.